 This cap seals the fuel tank.
-When removed, the tank can be filled with
+When removed, the tank can be filled with fuel.
+To remove the cap, turn it counterclockwise.

 Air vent screw

 This screw is on the fuel tank cap.
 To loosen the screw, turn it counterclockwise.